Self-defense Kushch Units: SKU activities

-In Ukraine
+On current Ukrainian territory

 SKU first appeared in early 1942 in Volhynia and Polissya.
 In some areas, the so-called "Special Purpose Units" (SPUs) were established, while in others, "Self-Defense Kuschsh Units" (SKUs) were organized.
 In Volhynia, the organization of this movement was in the hands of Dmytro Klyachkivsky, who on August 30, 1943, ordered the complete mobilization of the Ukrainian population in Volhynia in individual villages.
 SKU members joined the UPA, but over time, when the units were to be disbanded, partisans were sent to rural self-defense formations.
 The members of the SKU were distinguished from the UPA units by the fact that they legally lived in the villages located on the territory of the kushch and were united only to carry out a certain action.
 SKU were managed through the OUN military kushch officers ("kushchovi").
 Their weaponry consisted of a small number of firearms, and mainly agricultural and household tools, e.g. axes, pitchforks, scythes, knives.
 In 1943, SKU departments existed throughout the whole Volhynia region.

-In Zakerzonia
+West of the Yalta Conference border

+SKU units on the Polish territory defended the Ukrainian populations of "Zakerzonia", or Transcurzonia, i.e. "the land beyond the Curzon Line", or more accurately, the land to the west border approved (with later marginal adjustments) by the final resolution of the 1944 Yalta Conference as the border between Poland and the USSR, which included a substantial Ukrainian minority at the time.

-SKU units on the Polish territory defended the Ukrainian population of Zakerzonia in the Peremyshl foothills (Polish: Pogórze Przemyskie), Beskids (Polish: Bieszczady), Kholm and Lublin voivodeships (Polish: Lubelszczyzny) from the gangs of robbers, subdivisions of Armia Krajowa, Polish nationalist groups, they tried to save Ukrainians from the deportation to the Ukrainian SSR from Poland in 1944–1946, prevent the eviction from their homeland as part of Operation Vistula in 1947, and protect them against repressions by the Polish pro-communist authorities.
+The units were active locally Przemyśl (Ukrainian: Peremyshl) foothills, the Beskids, Lublin voivodeship, the Chełm land in particular, which had been a demographically mixed" region, from armed robber groups, at a certain units of the Polish Armia Krajowa and other formations.
+They attempted tried to prevent deportation to the Ukrainian SSR from Poland in 1944–1946, prevent the forcible removal from the region Operation Vistula in 1947, and protect them against repressions by the Soviet-installed Polish authorities and operatives aligned with them.

 Historical assessment of SKU activities

 The assessment of the Self-Defense Kushch Units' activities is quite contradictory.

-Polish researcher of the Volyn tragedy Ewa Siemaszko believes that due to the small number of firearms SKU could not properly resist the Soviet partisans and the German occupiers, and therefore the OUN was using them to attack Polish colonies, although the history of most of the Self-Defense Kushch Units denies this statement.

-Meanwhile, Grzegorz Motyka, a Polish historian and a board member of the Institute of National Remembrance (Poland) specializing in Ukrainian topic, believes that the main goal of SKU was to protect Ukrainian villages from attacks.
+Polish researcher of the Massacres of Poles in Volhynia and Eastern Galicia Ewa Siemaszko believes that due to the small number of firearms SKU could not properly resist the Soviet partisans and the German occupiers, and therefore the OUN was using them to attack Polish settlements, although others contradict this.
+Grzegorz Motyka, a Polish historian and a board member of the Polish Institute of National Remembrance specializing in Ukrainian topic, believes that the main goal of SKU was to protect Ukrainian villages from attacks.